 Pros

-- very easy to swing
+- easy to get the ball airborne

 Cons